 Less often, pseudogout may cause persistent swelling, warmth, and pain in several joints and can even mimic rheumatoid arthritis.

-Most symptoms of pseudogout go away within five to 12 days, even without treatment.
+Most symptoms of pseudogout go away within 5 days to a few weeks, even without treatment.

 Who Gets Pseudogout?

 Pseudogout affects both men and women.
 Like gout, pseudogout occurs more frequently in people over age 60.
 People who have a thyroid condition, kidney failure, or disorders that affect calcium, phosphate, or iron metabolism are at increased risk for pseudogout.

 It is unusual for young people to develop pseudogout.